Skylli202/Skylli202/README.md

 Hi, I'm Elouan GOUINGUENET.

-In daytime, I'm a Software engineer currently working on the ERP Sage X3.
+In daytime, I'm a Software engineer.<br/>
 At night time, I turn into a passionate video games lover!

-Currently highly interested in Rust, TDD and svelte/sveltekit! <br/>
+Currently highly interested in svelte/sveltekit! and currently learning Rust
-Other stack I love :
-- Symfony
-- Vue.js

-I love optimizing my job with tooling perfectly configured to my needs like Linter, Test framework, pipeline and more.

 You can reach me at elouangouinguenet@yahoo.fr